 My Moleskines

-Over the past few years I've had a variety of different Moleskine notebooks that I've used for many purposes.
-Some were just for random notes and lists, while others were for more specific activities like Fantasy Football or wine tasting.
+Fantasy Football or wine tasting.
 Because of the infrequent use and just grabbing whichever one I could they're mostly sporadic and difficult to find anything other value other than flipping through the entire thing.
 Since starting at Qualcomm though and having a development goal of better time management set, I decided it was time to get serious about some type of organization for notes.

-I first started by reading the excellent O'reilly book Time Management for System Administrators.
+Time Management for System Administrators.
 The author has his own "Cycle System" that he uses to keep track of his daily tasks, appointments, and long term projects.
 While the system itself is easy and fleshed-out I found that it wasn't exactly tailored to my needs.
 I did take a lot of his ideas and work them into my use of Moleskine notebooks that are relatively simple yet have some nice features (durable covers, elastic binding band, cloth bookmark, and back pocket).
 Below is what I did to customize and tailor them to my needs professionally and personally.

 The Notebooks